 The Department of Energy will soon appoint preferred bidders to supply renewable energy.
 Thus, the downstream capabilities and industry services will need to be in place.
-A green-technology cluster park can benefit from synergies through co-location, and can serve the industry more effectively.
+Agreen-technology cluster park can benefit from synergies through co-location, and can serve the industry more effectively.
 Atlantis provides an ideal location, with good access to roads, well-priced industrial land and access to port facilities.
 The deliverables of this initiative will be the following:

-- Facilitating the process of establishing a green renewable-energy hub; - Identifying the portions of land available for such an initiative; - Rapid release of City land to manufacturers/suppliers who qualify in terms of predetermined criteria; and - Establishing institutional structures to manage the process.
+- Facilitating the process of establishing a green renewableenergy hub - Identifying the portions of land available for such an initiative - Rapid release of City land to manufacturers/suppliers who qualify in terms of predetermined criteria - Establishing institutional structures to manage the process

-This will be an internal partnership between the City's Property Management; Planning and Building Management Development; Water and Sanitation; Transport, Roads and Stormwater; Environmental Resource Management; Electricity, and Fire and Rescue departments.
+This will be an internal partnership between the City's Property Management; Planning and Building Management Development; Water and Sanitation; Transport for Cape Town; Environmental Resource Management; Electricity, and Fire and Rescue departments.